 Bandon has excellent seafood restaurants and we enjoyed a group dinner that night and were up early the next morning headed for a paddle on Floras Lake or the New River.
 The New River is slightly north of Floras Lake and parallels the Pacific Ocean for about 10 miles.
 It loses only 10 feet in elevation between its source and mouth and is an area noted for extraordinary wildlife viewing.
 Since we did not find an easy put-in we opted for paddling in the protected estuary near Floras Lake.

 On the way we enjoyed a loop hike at Port Orford Heads State Park and saw incredible coastal vistas including a fur seal colony sunning on the rocks below.
 The trailhead area once housed the Port Orford Lifeboat Station “surfmen” who kept watch over 40 miles of rugged, rocky Oregon coastline.
-The surfmen dashed down 530 steps to a boathouse in Nellies Cove to head out into huge storms on rescue missions in unsinkable 36-foot motor lifeboats – one of the boats was on display.
+The surfmen used unsinkable 36-foot motor lifeboats to dash down 530 steps to a boathouse in Nellies Cove and head out into huge storms on rescue missions – one of the boats was on display.
 The surfmen’s motto: “You have to go out; you don’t have to come back.”
 Their observation tower, boathouse, and stairs are gone now but you can see the dramatic vistas they surveyed while watching for ships in peril.
 The old lifeboat station is now a museum and interpretive center.

 The next day we visited Garrison Lake, found a take-out spot along the lower Rogue River, and put our kayaks in several miles downstream.
 The Rogue River paddle was very satisfying and we practiced paddling in eddy currents where the water flow either stops or reverses and runs upstream from the main downstream current.
 Our guides Mary and Al gave us some lessons in “ferrying” laterally across a current and “peeling out”, a technique for leaving an eddy by pointing your kayak upstream and letting the main current swing the kayak around and into the flow of the river.
 It was good fun and some of the kayakers got proficient at this maneuver.
 On our last night we had a potluck at the lodge and Mel cooked fresh fish bought from a local fishmonger.